ChrissyBeans/ChrissyBeans/README.md

 <p align=center> Do not try to friend me without ever talking to me, I will not accept it.
 (Also please do not copy or inspo any of my avatars!
 Ask for inspo, but respect my answer if I say no!)

 *<p align=center>* The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
 I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I do not want to interact with you.
-For the rest of my DNI, please visit my full dni on my strawpage. (currently unavailable since that's under construction, but my other sites have DNIs listed too.)
+For the rest of my DNI, please visit my full dni on my strawpage.
+>[!NOTE]
+>(The strawpage is currently unavailable since that's under construction, but my other sites have DNIs listed too.)

 <p align=center> I hide kind of freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.